xwipeoutx/hololens-workshop/2-spatial-mapping/3-interacting-with-world.md

 5. Search for and add `ThrowAtWall`
 6. Right-click the script and choose `Edit Script`

 This will launch Visual Studio with the script projects - handy!
+You can open this in any code editor you like - in the end it will be compiled by Unity, not your IDE.

 Edit the file to look like this: